libratbag/libratbag/doc/dbus.rst

 .. function:: Commit() → ()

         Commits the changes to the device.
-Changes to the device are batched; they are not written to the hardware until :func:`Commit` is invoked.
+This call always succeeds, the data is written to the device asynchronously.
+Where an error occurs, the :func:`Resync` signal is emitted and all properties are updated to the current state.

 .. function:: GetSvgFd(s) → (h)